 You are here

-Kathy Sessions is one of HEFN’s two Directors.
-In 1999 Kathy helped funders create HEFN.
-She has worked to build HEFN and environmental health and justice philanthropy ever since.
-She oversees HEFN’s external relations, outreach, and communications, blogging regularly for Giving InSight and cultivating collaborative relationships with HEFN's philanthropic partners.
-She works with HEFN members and supports their leadership development, and she shares responsibility for staff management, HEFN representation and strategy.
+Kathy Sessions is HEFN's Executive Director.
+In 1999 Kathy helped funders create HEFN, and she has worked to build HEFN and environmental health and justice philanthropy ever since.
+She oversees HEFN’s programs and services, working closely with staff, funder leaders, and members.
+Kathy contributes to HEFN's Giving InSight blog and cultivates collaborative relationships with HEFN's philanthropic and other partners.

 HEFN members and their grantees have built knowledge, tools, and power to make everyday environments healthier in many places.
 They are deepening understanding about how the environment affects people's health.
-They are supporting grassroots-up organizing, boosting the voices of the health sector and people most affected by environmental hazards, and elevating attention to racial and gender equity.
-They are helping integrate environmental health into decisions that shape people's opportunity for a healthy life, including in public policy, business, chemicals and energy choices, land use and built environment, food and agriculture, and more.
+They are supporting grassroots-up organizing, voices of health professionals and people most affected by environmental hazards, and racial and gender equity.
+They are helping integrate environmental health into decisions that shape people's opportunity for a healthy life in many sectors and places.

 In over 6,000 days working with HEFN (!)
 I've seen how philanthropy can build capacity and create opportunity for families to be healthier, communities stronger and more equitable, the environment cleaner and more resilient.
 It's a privilege to help funders and donors make the most of their investments.